jomjohn/drill/_docs/install/installing-drill-in-embedded-mode/050-starting-drill-on-windows.md

----
-title: "Starting Drill on Windows"
+# Starting Drill on Windows
-date:
-parent: "Installing Drill in Embedded Mode"
----
 Start the Drill shell using the **sqlline command**.
 Complete the following steps to launch the Drill shell:

 1. Open Command Prompt.